jfrmm/filter-box/projects/filter-box-library/docs/custom-filters.md

   }
 ```

-This component will change the filter background color every 100ms.
+This `component` will change the filter background color every 100ms.
 We want to use the default autocomplete template, so we can just insert it.
 All the default filter templates accept a `input binding` filter property.

 ```html
 <asp-autocomplete [filter]="filter"></asp-autocomplete>
 ```

-Then, add the custom `Component` to the filter constructor:
+Then, add the custom `component` to the filter constructor:

 ```typescript
 new AutocompleteFilter(